MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/e/enable-enables.md

 In content for a technical audience, it's OK to describe a feature or command as *enabled*.

-It's OK to use *enable the customer to* when you need to refer to the customer in the third person.
-Example Include this control to enable the customer to ....
+It's OK to use *enable the customer to* when you need to refer to the customer in the third person.</br>**Example** Include this control to enable the customer to ....